-Patches of damp can be terrifying for homeowners to find.
-The discovery brings to mind long-term, deep-seated issues that are expensive to fix.
-That’s sometimes the case, but not always.
-In all cases the sooner areas of damp are investigated and treated, the better (and the cheaper…)
+Patches of damp in your home can be terrifying for homeowners to find.
+The discovery brings to mind long-term, deep-seated issues that are expensive, intrusive and time-consuming to fix.
+That’s sometimes the case, but not always, and in all cases the sooner areas of damp are investigated and treated, the better (and the cheaper…)

 Here we look at the main causes of damp in your home.

 These are usually the most obvious to diagnose, and caused by e.g:

 - a leaking roof, gutter, rainwater pipe, soil pipe, etc.

 Leaks from above can often be fixed easily by finding and eliminating the cause i.e. fixing the underlying problem so the water stays where it ought to be (on the outside of the walls/ roof or within the pipes designed for it to pass through).

 Example – we’re working on a flat which suffered extensive water damage because a rainwater downpipe was blocked by a plastic bottle at roof level (how??).
 Rain had been pouring down the brickwork for months.
 Once the bottle was removed, the rain stayed in its pipe and the flat is drying out…